Best private Google alternatives: The ultimate list to De-Google your life in 2025.

 Secure alternatives to Google Authenticator

-For Android users, we also recommend Aegis Authenticator which is free, open source, and can be downloaded through F-Droid.
-The Aegis authenticator also offers an easy to use export feature which allows you to move TOTP/OTP tokens between devices.
+For Android users, we also recommend Aegis Authenticator, which is free, open source, and can be downloaded through F-Droid.
+The Aegis authenticator also offers an easy-to-use export feature, which allows you to move TOTP/OTP tokens between devices.

 For desktop computers, most password managers also offer support for authenticator codes.